soyalk/alk99_evil-twin-attack/readmegit.txt

 #how to install install

--open csploit garnt superuser permition  install new core and wait until it finished extracting close the app -open termux and wait until it done installing type on termux :
+-open csploit grant superuser permition  install new core and wait until it finished extracting close the app -open termux and wait until it done installing type on termux :
        #- pkg install tsu